JohannKubeja/Johanns-Portfolio-Repository/README.md

 # Module-2-Challenge
-Here I will deminstraight my skills in HTML and CSS by creating a webpage portfolio for my potential employer.
+Here I will deminstrate my skills in HTML and CSS by creating a webpage portfolio for my potential employer.